Portus Adurni: Roman fort

 The fort was built during the 3rd century as part of the so-called Saxon Shore forts to protect the southern coastline of Britain, possibly from Saxon raiders.
 It occupies a commanding position at the head of Portsmouth Harbour.
-The fort is square, enclosing an area of 9 acres (36,000 m²) with outer walls 20 feet (6 m) high, 10 feet (3 m) thick, 210 yards (200 m) long and constructed of coursed flint bonded with limestone slabs.
+The fort is square, enclosing an area of 9 acres (36,000 m2) with outer walls 20 feet (6 m) high, 10 feet (3 m) thick, 210 yards (200 m) long and constructed of coursed flint bonded with limestone slabs.
 Square-shaped forts became widely used during the 3rd century, being highly practical and defensible.
 Portus Adurni has towers all along the walls, as well as towers that angle out at the corners.
 Historians feel this paramount concern for defensibility may reflect the seriousness of the Saxon raids during this time, or the defensive pressures of the Carausian Revolt (see below).
 The gates of Portus Adurni are of particular interest: they are indented inwards, so as to trap the enemy in an area exposed to walls on three sides; this technique became widely used from the Augustinian age to the fall of the Empire.

 Unusually for a building of this period, most of the walls and bastions are complete.
 It has lost only four of its bastions.
 The walls themselves have been quarried to provide stone for later additions, but from the outside at least they appear much as they did when they were first erected.
 The walls were built in sections, by groups of gangs, which explains the different textures as you walk along the outer perimeter.

 History

 The Saxon Shore forts, including Portus Adurni, were built during the mid to late 3rd century amid increased instability in north-eastern Gaul and the Rhineland, eventually leading to the Roman evacuation of that area.
 The forts were intended to maintain control over the region, and monitor shipping and trade, as well as defending against raids from across the English Channel.
 These forts became defensive holding points for the rebel Carausius, who in 285 was given the task of solving the Saxon piracy problem in the English Channel.
 When Carausius was charged with keeping the pirates' booty for himself, he retreated to Britain and proclaimed himself Emperor.
 The revolt went on for almost 10 years while other Roman generals tried and failed to dislodge him, until he was eventually murdered by Allectus, one of his aides, in 293, and Britain was finally taken back by 296.
-We do not know who built Portus Adurni.
-While some of the Saxon Shore forts were built under previous commanders and emperors, some were built by Carausius during his revolt.
-Evidence suggests that Portus Adurni was built during the time of Carausius.
-Many of the coins uncovered at the site were minted by Carausius as emperor during his revolt.
+While some of the Saxon Shore forts were built under previous commanders and emperors, some were built by Carausius during his revolt and evidence suggests that Portus Adurni was built during this time; many of the coins uncovered at the site were minted by Carausius as emperor during his revolt.